The new year is bringing changes to road traffic laws in Germany, Austria and Switzerland. Learn all about them here:

 - 30 km/h sections

-No special local danger situation required anymore
+No special local hazard situation required anymore

 New cycle lanes and bicycle parking spaces can also replace existing car parking spaces.